-- 3.4 Paragraph 140 of the NPPF identifies that, 'once established, Green Belt boundaries should only be altered where exceptional circumstances are fully evidenced and justified, through the preparation or updating of plans.
+3.5 Paragraph 145 of the NPPF identifies that, 'once established, there is no requirement for Green Belt boundaries to be reviewed or changed when plans are being prepared or updated.
+Authorities may choose to review and alter Green Belt boundaries where exceptional circumstances are fully evidenced and justified, in which case proposals for changes should be made only through the plan-making process.
 Strategic policies should establish the need for any changes to Green Belt boundaries, having regard to their intended permanence in the long term, so they can endure beyond the plan period.
-Where a need for changes to Green Belt boundaries has been established through strategic policies, detailed amendments to those boundaries may be made through non-strategic policies, including neighbourhood plans'.
-This paragraph (previously paragraph 83) has been amended to include reference to detailed amendments to boundaries.
-However, the principle of only altering in exceptional circumstances remains unchanged. - 3.5 Paragraph 141 states that 'before concluding that exceptional circumstances exist to justify changes to Green Belt boundaries, the strategic policy-making authority should be able to demonstrate that it has examined fully all other reasonable options for meeting its identified need for development.
-This will be assessed through the examination of its strategic policies, which will take into account the preceding paragraph, and whether the strategy: - a) makes as much use as possible of suitable brownfield sites and underutilised land; - b) optimises the density of development in line with the policies in chapter 11 of this Framework, including whether policies promote a significant uplift in minimum density standards in town and city centres and other locations well served by public transport; and
+Where a need for changes to Green Belt boundaries has been established through strategic policies, detailed amendments to those boundaries may be made through nonstrategic policies, including neighbourhood plans'.
+This paragraph (previously paragraph 83) has been amended to state that there is no requirement for Green Belt boundaries to be reviewed and to include reference to detailed amendments to boundaries.
+However, the principle of only altering in exceptional circumstances remains unchanged.

-- c) has been informed by discussions with neighbouring authorities about whether they could accommodate some of the identified need for development, as demonstrated through the statement of common ground'. - 3.6 This is a new paragraph and whilst it is of significance for preparing the Strategic Plan, it is not the role of this Green Belt Review to establish whether or not such exceptional circumstances exist.
-However, if there is a need to alter Green Belt boundaries, the Green Belt Review is intended to inform how this might best be done. - 3.7 Paragraph 142 of the NPPF states that 'when drawing up or reviewing Green Belt boundaries, the need to promote sustainable patterns of development should be taken into account.
+- 3.6 Paragraph 146 states that 'before concluding that exceptional circumstances exist to justify changes to Green Belt boundaries, the strategic policy-making authority should be able to demonstrate that it has examined fully all other reasonable options for meeting its identified need for development.
+This will be assessed through the examination of its strategic policies, which will take into account the preceding paragraph, and whether the strategy: - a) makes as much use as possible of suitable brownfield sites and underutilised land: - b) optimises the density of development in line with the policies in chapter 11 of this Framework, including whether policies promote a significant uplift in minimum density standards in town and city centres and other locations well served by public transport; and - c) has been informed by discussions with neighbouring authorities about whether they could accommodate some of the identified need for development, as demonstrated through the statement of common ground'. - 3.7 This is a new paragraph and whilst it is of significance for preparing the Strategic Plan, it is not the role of this Green Belt Review to establish whether or not such exceptional circumstances exist.
+However, if there is a need to alter Green Belt boundaries, the Green Belt Review is intended to inform how this might best be done. - 3.8 Paragraph 147 of the NPPF states that 'when drawing up or reviewing Green Belt boundaries, the need to promote sustainable patterns of development should be taken into account.
 Strategic policy-making authorities should consider the consequences for sustainable development of channelling development towards urban areas inside the Green Belt boundary, towards towns and villages inset within the Green Belt or towards locations beyond the outer Green Belt boundary.
 Where it has been concluded that it is necessary to release Green Belt land for development, plans should give first consideration to land which has been previously-developed and/or is well-served by public transport.
-They should also set out ways in which the impact of removing land from the Green Belt can be offset through compensatory improvements to the environmental quality and accessibility of remaining Green Belt land'. - 3.8 This matter was previously covered by paragraph 84 which read as follows:-

-"When drawing up or reviewing Green Belt boundaries local planning authorities should take account of the need to promote sustainable patterns of development.
+They should also set out ways in which the impact of removing land from the Green Belt can be offset through compensatory improvements to the environmental quality and accessibility of remaining Green Belt land'. - 3.9 This matter was previously covered by paragraph 84 which read as follows:"When drawing up or reviewing Green Belt boundaries local planning authorities should take account of the need to promote sustainable patterns of development.
 They should consider the consequences for sustainable development of channelling development towards urban areas inside the Green Belt boundary, towards towns and villages inset within the Green Belt or towards locations beyond the outer Green Belt boundary."